amnaaaaali/UTDMINTS_BiometricDataApp/README.md

 the other files.

 #### Z_Scores_ByFreq.py
-This file shows each of the different Alpha, Delta, and Theta bands' EEG plots in seperate plots.
-Z-Score Calculation: Calculate the Differences in : A red line is plotted Z-Score > 2.3.
-A blue line is plotted Z-Score < -2.3.
-Deviant Z-Scores.
+This file shows each of the different Alpha, Delta, and Theta bands' EEG plots in three separate plots in one window.

 How to Run The Code:
 Run SendData3.py and then run Z_Scores_ByFreq.py visualization simultaneously.
 SendData3.py has code that has been previously recorded via a Python Lab Streaming Layer (PyLSL) outlet.